Hugo Reid Handbook

-Families experiencing financial hardship may apply for free or reduced lunches.
-This is a confidential program.
+Students can receive free meals daily, including both breakfast and lunch.
 Applications are available at the front office or online at the AUSD website under Nutrition Services (www.ausd.net).

 We believe that building responsibility in our students is an important part of the educational process.
 Coming to school in the morning prepared with either money to buy lunch or with a sack lunch supports building that sense of responsibility in students.
 Parents are asked not to bring a lunch to their children during the school day.
 Children without a lunch will not go hungry.
-They will be allowed to purchase a lunch.
+They will be allowed to receive a lunch from cafeteria.

 AUSD believes having parents drop off lunches can present some problems such as student safety and security on our campus.
 It also creates anxiety for children who are wondering if and when their lunch will arrive.
 If students forget their lunch, the cafeteria will help make sure they do not go hungry.